AkumaVenom/PixCraft-MainCubeVoxel-UE5-PackagedGame/README.md

 NPCs have their own specific biome they spawn in.

-Lego Plastic Mod Pack
+Plastic Mod Pack

-Texture Packs
+Texture Packs - Vanilla & Tessellax

 Dynamic Day & Night Cycle - Date & Time - Different NPCs spawn depending on the current time of day.